Program Support Materials

 Managing Your Grant

-Flood Mitigation Assistance is a competitive grant program that provides funding to states, local communities, federally recognized tribes and territories.
+The Flood Mitigation Assistance grant program is a competitive program that provides funding to states, local communities, federally recognized tribes and territories.
 Funds can be used for projects that reduce or eliminate the risk of repetitive flood damage to buildings insured by the National Flood Insurance Program.

 FEMA chooses recipients based on the applicant’s ranking of the project and the eligibility and cost-effectiveness of the project.